abhi0395/abhi0395/README.md

 ## What I Do

-- Analyze massive spectroscopic datasets of galaxies and quasars from surveys like **DESI**
+- Analyze massive time-series-like data to detect features and patterns.
+Helped build the largest 3D map of our Universe (as part of **DESI** team)
 - Develop **efficient, scalable algorithms** for:
-  - Spectral reduction and continuum fitting
+  - Multi-class classification of noisy data, designing and maintaining parallelized I/O pipelines
-  - Modeling galaxy spectra and redshift estimation
+  - Parallelizable ML and statistics-based methods to detect patterns and local feature detection
   - Statistical inference and physical interpretation
 - Combine **machine learning** (PCA, NMF, regression, statistical learning) with physical models
-- Work in Python, Jupyter Notebooks, Bash scripting; experienced with **HPC**, **Slurm**, and **GPU clusters**
+- Work in Python, Jupyter Notebooks, Bash scripting; experienced with **HPC**, **Slurm**, and **CPU clusters**
-- Study the **formation and evolution of galaxies** through emission and absorption features
+- Study the **formation and evolution of galaxies** through observational probes

 ---